maclean/surfboard/README.md

 Extract info from status page of Arris Surfboard SB6190 cable modem

 ## Setup for macOS

+### Install python3 and lxml module

+python3 is part of the macOS developer tools.
+If it isn't fully installed, run it to bring up a dialog to install the developer tools:

+    /usr/bin/python3 --version

+Or download and install it from https://www.python.org/downloads/mac-osx/, which will put it on /usr/local/bin.

+Then install lxml module

+    sudo -H python3 -m pip install --upgrade pip python3 -m pip install lxml

+### surfboard.py
 From a terminal window, create a surfboard directory, for example, on $HOME.

     mkdir $HOME/surfboard